 The Gaslight Era began in 1792 in England.
 It was in rapid development and expansion within a few years and lasted until electricity became available and reliable, around the beginning of the 20th century.
-Lighting gas, made, purified and piped to us by a local manufacturing and supply company, allowed us to have light that we could turn on and off when we wanted to, and that was brighter and safer than the candles and oil lamps we'd had to rely on before, in addition to being more... convenient.
+Lighting gas, made, purified and piped to us by a local manufacturing and supply company, allowed us to have a light that we could turn on and off when we wanted to.
+It was brighter and safer than the candles and oil lamps we'd had to rely on before, in addition to being more convenient....
 This completely revolutionized the way we light our homes, offices, businesses, factories and public spaces.

-Chandeliers that look appropriate for homes that are built in these styles can include multi-stick candle holders, since many families continued using the chandeliers and other fixtures they already had.
-Others bought new fixtures that appeared to hold candles but actually burned gas, or that appeared to burn gas but actually held candles.
+Chandeliers that look appropriate for homes that are built in these styles can include multi-stick candle holders since many families continued using the chandeliers and other fixtures they already had.
+Others bought new fixtures that appeared to hold candles but burned gas, or that appeared to burn gas but held candles.
 But the predominant type has lights that were clearly gas burners.

-01 of 06A high-style chandelier from House of Antique Hardware.
+This is a high-style chandelier from House of Antique Hardware.
 They call this fixture "classic.
-To me, it looks like s style that would fit well in one of the Italianate homes that became popular after the Civil War.
+To me, it looks likes style that would fit well in one of the Italianate homes that became popular after the Civil War.